SJayasankar/Building-an-OS-from-Scratch/README.md

 Double click on simulator.jar.
 Press Boot Floppy A: If you see a screen come up after a minute or so with the message “It Works”, then you're ready to start the project.

+Overview of stages A-E in the Porject:
+Project A - Booting
+Project B - System Calls
+Project C - Loading Files and Executing Programs Project D - Writing Files and Improving Shell
+Project E - Processes and Multitasking